proshore/zoho-google-calendar-event-sync/README.md

    ```sh
    git clone git@github.com:proshore/zoho-google-calandar-event-sync.git
    ```
+2. Copy the `.env.example` and create a new `.env` file and add the information that is required.

-2. Run the docker compose command, this will install all the necessary dependency and runs the docker container.
+3. Run the docker compose command, this will install all the necessary dependency and runs the docker container.
    ```sh
    docker-compose up
    ```
-3. Follow the url on the output terminal to access the application, Default url should be http://127.0.0.1:5000
+4. Follow the url on the output terminal to access the application, Default url should be http://127.0.0.1:5000

 ***
 ## Create credentials.json